aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-1. Note the outputs from the SAM deployment process.
-These contain the API Gateway endpoint URLs for search, index, and delete operations.

 ## How it works